mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 url="https://www.hebrewgospels.com/_files/ugd/c68db9_a93ec196f4b144948b2632acae6fefab.pdf"
 version="Hebrew"
 %}
+{% endcomment %}

 {% include image.html name="who-is-the-son-2.jpeg" alt="Who is the Son?" width="500" %}

 ## The Right Hand of YHWH?

 {% include verse.html
-text="Listen to me, O Jacob, and Israel, whom I called: I am he; **I am the first, and I am the last**.
-My hand laid the foundation of the earth, and <strong>my right hand spread out the heavens</strong>; when I summon them, they stand at attention." verse="Isaiah 48:12-13"
+text="Listen to me, O Jacob, and Israel my called: I am he. **I am the first.
+I am also the last.** Yes, my hand has laid the foundation of the earth, and **my right hand has spread out the heavens**. when I call to them, they stand up together." verse="Isaiah 48:12-13"
 %}

 {% include verse.html
-text="**YHWH has bared his holy arm** before the eyes of all the nations, and all the ends of the earth shall <strong>see the salvation [Hebrew: Yeshua] of our God</strong>." verse="Isaiah 52:10"
+text="**YHWH has made his holy arm bare** in the eyes of all the nations.
+All the ends of the earth have **seen the salvation [Hebrew: yeshua] of our God**." verse="Isaiah 52:10"
 %}

 {% include verse.html
-text="Who has believed what we have heard? **And to whom has the arm of YHWH been revealed?** For he grew up before him like a young plant and like a root out of dry ground; he had no form or majesty that we should look at him, nothing in his appearance that we should desire him." verse="Isaiah 53:1-2"
+text="Who has believed our message? **To whom has YHWH’s arm been revealed?** For he grew up before him as a tender plant, and as a root out of dry ground.
+He has no good looks or majesty.
+When we see him, there is no beauty that we should desire him." verse="Isaiah 53:1-2"
 %}

 {% include verse.html
-text="I will bring near my deliverance swiftly; my salvation has gone out, and **my arms will rule the peoples**; the coastlands wait for me, and <strong>for my arm they hope</strong>.
-Lift up your eyes to the heavens and look at the earth beneath, for the heavens will vanish like smoke, the earth will wear out like a garment, and those who live on it will die like gnats, but <strong>my salvation [Hebrew: Yeshua] will be forever</strong>, and my deliverance will never be ended." verse="Isaiah 51:5-6"
+text="My righteousness is near.
+My salvation has gone out, and **my arms will judge the peoples**.
+The islands will wait for me, and **they will trust my arm**.
+Lift up your eyes to the heavens, and look at the earth beneath; for the heavens will vanish away like smoke, and the earth will wear out like a garment.
+Its inhabitants will die in the same way, but **my salvation [Hebrew: yeshua] will be forever**, and my righteousness will not be abolished." verse="Isaiah 51:5-6"
 %}

 ## Yeshua is Worshipped

 {% include verse.html
-text="Once when Joshua was by Jericho, he looked up and saw a man standing before him with a drawn sword in his hand.
-Joshua went to him and said to him, “Are you one of us or one of our adversaries?”
-He replied, “Neither, but as commander of the army of YHWH I have now come.” **And Joshua fell on his face to the earth and worshiped**, and he said to him, “What do you command your servant, my lord?”" verse="Joshua 5:13-14"
+text="When Joshua was by Jericho, he lifted up his eyes and looked, and behold, a man stood in front of him with his sword drawn in his hand.
+Joshua went to him and said to him, “Are you for us, or for our enemies?”
+He said, “No; but I have come now as commander of YHWH’s army.” **Joshua fell on his face to the earth, and worshiped**, and asked him, “What does my lord say to his servant?”" verse="Joshua 5:13-14"
 %}